 Our culture celebrates people who have the willpower to resist the influence of others.
 Conversely, we tend to see receptiveness to alternative points of view as a sign of weakness.
 So it’s no surprise that many business leaders are quick to double down on their ideas and refuse to change their minds.

-The best leaders constantly question their own beliefs and welcome dissenting points of view.
 Yet this presents a huge problem for society.
 In a working marketplace of ideas, good ideas find plenty of buyers and become more prevalent.
 Bad ideas find fewer buyers and become more obscure.
 But markets require both sellers and buyers.
 In our broken marketplace, in business, politics and relationships, everyone wants to sell an idea.
 Far too few people are prepared to buy someone else’s.

 In studying successful leaders for my book Persuadable: How Great Leaders Change Their Minds to Change the World, I’ve learned about how people from Abraham Lincoln to Billy Graham to former Ford Motor Company chief Alan Mulally have bucked the confidence, conviction, and consistency we traditionally associate with strong leadership.
 Instead, these kinds of leaders constantly question their own beliefs, welcome dissenting points of view, and are fully prepared to change their minds in the face of new evidence.
 They don’t particularly care if that makes them look less heroic.